inBeat/inbeat-website/content/top-influencers/tiktok/surf/_index.md

 ---
-title: Top 10 Surf TikTok Influencers In 2023
+title: Top 10 Surf TikTok Influencers In 2024
 description: >-
-  Find top surf TikTok influencers in 2023.
+  Find top surf TikTok influencers in 2024.
 Most popular hashtags: #fyp #foryou #viral #thisorthatsblv.
 platform: TikTok
-hits: 1038
+hits: 1034
-text_top: Identify the most popular TikTok profiles on inBeat.
+text_top: Discover the most popular TikTok influencers on inBeat.
-text_bottom: Our platform has 1038 TikTok influencers like this for you to work with.
+text_bottom: Our search engine aggregates 1034 TikTok influencers like this for you to connect with.
 profiles:
   - username: "ginalikestosurf"
     fullname: >-